cspr-rad/kairos-spec/src/spec.typ

 === Validium vs. Rollup

+As mentioned in the introduction, a ZK rollup is an L2 solution where the state is stored on the L1, while state updates are performed by the L2.
+A ZK proof that such a state update was performed correctly, is then posted along with the new state on L1.
+A ZK Validium is similar to a ZK rollup except in that the state isn't posted to the L1, but rather some sort of hash of the state.
+This requires significantly less data resources on L1, and therefore allows further scaling.

-We're attempting to create an L2 solution which can scale to 10'000 transaction/s.
+We are attempting to create an L2 solution which can scale to 10'000 transaction per second.
 However, these transactions need to be independent, since dependent transactions require the latter transaction to be aware of the state resulting from the first transaction, which you'll not be able to query quickly enough (given restrictions such as the time it takes to sign a transaction and send messages around given the speed of light).
-Therefore, in order to reach 10k transaction/s you need at least 20k people using the L2.
-Therefore, 20k people's L2 account balances need to be stored within the validium L1 smart contract.
-This means the data associated with this contract will supercede Casper L1's data limits, leading to the requirement for our L2 solution to be a Validium.
+Therefore, in order to reach 10,00 transaction per second you need at least 20,000 people using the L2.
+This requires 20,000 people's L2 account balances to be stored within the L1 smart contract.
+However, this much data supercedes Casper L1's data limits.
+In conclusion, any L2 ZK solution on top of Casper must be a Validium.

 === Centralized L2